vercel/nextjs-subscription-payments/README.md

 #### [Optional] - Set up redirect wildcards for deploy previews (not needed if you installed via the Deploy Button)

 If you've deployed this template via the "Deploy to Vercel" button above, you can skip this step.
-The Supabase Vercel integration will have set redirect wildcards for you.
+The Supabase Vercel Integration will have set redirect wildcards for you.
 You can check this by going to your Supabase [auth settings](https://app.supabase.com/project/_/auth/url-configuration) and you should see a list of redirects under "Redirect URLs".

 Otherwise, for auth redirects (email confirmations, magic links, OAuth providers) to work correctly in deploy previews, navigate to the [auth settings](https://app.supabase.com/project/_/auth/url-configuration) and add the following wildcard URL to "Redirect URLs": `https://*-username.vercel.app/**`.
 You can read more about redirect wildcard patterns in the [docs](https://supabase.com/docs/guides/auth#redirect-urls-and-wildcards).